Hacker0x01/h1ql/README.md

 *(1) tokenization & parsing*

-Our setup uses [pg_query](https://github.com/lfittl/pg_query) to parse an incoming H1QL request.
-It accepts a SQL query and returns a Ruby representation of the PostgreSQL AST, using [to_arel](https://github.com/mvgijssel/to_arel) we transform this AST into [Arel](https://github.com/rails/rails/tree/master/activerecord/lib/arel) which we use as intermediate storage between processes.
+As H1QL is SQL, our setup uses [pg_query](https://github.com/lfittl/pg_query) to parse an incoming H1QL request.
+It returns a Ruby representation of the PostgreSQL AST and using [to_arel](https://github.com/mvgijssel/to_arel) we transform this AST into [Arel](https://github.com/rails/rails/tree/master/activerecord/lib/arel).
+We use ARel as intermediate storage between processes.

 *(2) transform SQL to h1ql*